daeh/zotero-markdb-connect/README.md

 Adds a colored tag to Zotero items for which there are associated reading notes in an external folder.

-Supports multiple Markdown files for a single Zotero item.
+Supports multiple markdown files for a single Zotero item.

-Opens an existing Markdown note in [Obsidian](https://obsidian.md), [logseq](https://logseq.com), or the system's default Markdown note editor (e.g. [Zettlr](https://www.zettlr.com), [Typora](https://typora.io)) from the contextual menu of a Zotero item.
+Opens an existing markdown note in [Obsidian](https://obsidian.md), [logseq](https://logseq.com), or the system's default markdown note editor (e.g. [Zettlr](https://www.zettlr.com), [Typora](https://typora.io)) from the contextual menu of a Zotero item.

 ![MarkDBConnectMenu](MarkDBConnectMenu.png)